 The National Link Coalition is an informal, multi-disciplinary collaborative network of organizations and individuals addressing public policy, programming, public awareness and research at the intersections of domestic violence, animal abuse, child maltreatment and elder abuse.
 The National Link Coalition created Guidelines for Directories of Domestic Violence Pet Support Programs in order to advise organizations as to how to structure and maintain their directories.

 Sheltering Animals and Families Together (SAF-T) is the first and only global initiative guiding domestic violence shelters on how to house families together with their pets.
-SAF-T was created in recognition that families who are abused often have pets and do not wish to be separated from them when fleeing their abusive environment.
-The SAF-T Start-Up Manual 2012 sets forth three housing styles and answers questions about how to safely house pets on-site at a domestic violence shelter.
+The SAF-T Program was created in recognition that families in violent situations often have pets and do not wish to be separated from them when fleeing their abusive environment.